Blog Home / runbook-template-examples

 Check status pages for:

-If external service degraded: External dependency problem, see External-API-Degradation runbook If all external services healthy: Continue to Step 7
+If external service degraded: External dependency problem.
+Document affected service and expected recovery time.
+Consider enabling degraded mode if available.
+If all external services healthy: Continue to Step 7

 Step 7: Investigation Complete